Welcome to today's edition of the Rush 24-7 podcast.

 No, leave your ultimatums at the door.

-Now, I want to warn you people, whatever happens tomorrow, we know who we're dealing with.
+Now, I want to warn you people, whatever happens tomorrow, we know who we're dealing with in terms of the media covering this.

-Obama's gonna be portrayed as the winner.
+Obama's going to be portrayed as the winner.

 It's a given, no matter what.

-Want some sample headlines?
+You want some sample headlines?

 Obama solves debt ceiling riddle.